benfred/py-spy/remoteprocess/README.md

 - Suspending the execution of the process
 - Getting the process executable name and current working directory
 - Listing all the threads in the process
+- Figure out if a thread is active or not
+- Read memory from the other proceses (using read_proceses_memory crate)
 - Getting a stack trace for a thread in the target process
 - Resolve symbols for an address in the other process
-- Figure out if a thread is active or not

-This crate provides implementations for Linux, OSX and Windows.
+This crate provides implementations for Linux, OSX, FreeBSD and Windows

 ## Usage